German ShepherdPublished: Last updated: by Kyle J. Larson

 The German Shepherd was bred as a working dog in Germany.
 It was used to herd sheep, as it was intelligent, fast, and strong.
 However, as herding became a less popular trade, German Shepherds found a perfect career fit with police and military units worldwide.

 German Shepherds are very intelligent and trainable dogs.
 They do well with early socialization and training classes.
 As noted, this breed is often used for police and military dogs because of their excellent obedience and trainability.

 They form a strong bond with their family and enjoy spending time with them.
-It’s important to socialize them with strangers to help reduce their tendency to be over protective.
+It’s essential to socialize them with strangers to help reduce their tendency to be overprotective.